 Projects

-Here are some projects I have worked on for school, work, or fun.
+Here are some older projects I have worked on for school, work, or fun.

 Exploring alternatives is a key part of interface design, yet processes for creating alternatives are mostly manual.
 We created Scout, a system to help designers explore alternatives rapidly through mixed-initiative interaction with high-level constraints and design feedback.
 We formalized design concepts combined with high-level constraints into low-level spatial constraints to enable rapidly generating layout alternatives through constraint solving and synthesis.